flipkart-incubator/hbase-k8s-operator/docs/setup/operator.md

     ```

 #### Via Helm Chart

+1. Modify namespaces to watch for under `examples/operator-chart/values.yaml`.
+This ensures only those namespaces are watched on which objects to be created

 1. **Base Helm Chart:** You can find base helm chart which packages all the necessary manifests into single package.
 Navigate to `helm-charts/operator-chart` from root directory of this repository.
 You can build the package using following command